Human Needs – the Influence of Social Templates

 The Love and Belonging needs refer to friendship, family and sexual intimacy.
 People have a strong need to feel they belong to a group, no matter the group is big or small.
 This need is stronger in childhood, when the feeling of oneness is stronger.
 I remember my boy`s happiness when he realized that not only his mom and dad have colleagues at work, he has his own friends and colleagues at the kindergarten.

 Esteem needs include the need of confidence, achievement, respect of others and by others.
 We all feel the need to be accepted and to be valued by others.
 Self-esteem and self-respect are very important pieces in our mental health.
 At a lower level, esteem refers to fame, prestige and attention.
-After these human needs are satisfied, a higher level of esteem is to be needed.
+We will need a higher level of esteem, after these needs are satisfied.
 This higher level comes with the need of self-respect, competence, independence, freedom.
 This need is developed from our own experiences.

-The above four levels of needs are strong related.
-We should not forget that we are all vibrational energetic beings.
+To conclude, the above four levels of needs are strong related.
+Also, we should not forget that we are all vibrational energetic beings.
 Our body has three components: physical, mental and spiritual.
-We have a 7 chakra system in our body.
+Especially relevant, we have a 7 chakra system in our body.
 Energy flows through our energetic vortexes 24/7.

 In an energetic well balanced body, the four levels occur, one by one, as each of the previous levels is satisfied.
 However, different types of experiences, like child abuse, verbal and non-verbal violence create an imbalanced manifestation of the human needs.

-Negative emotions of yourself and of others create energy blockages of the chakras.
-A dysfunctional chakra takes it`s energy from the other chakras, creating an altered order of generating the human needs.
+Most of all, negative emotions of yourself and of others create energy blockages of the chakras.
+Therefore, a dysfunctional chakra takes it`s energy from the other chakras, creating an altered order of generating the human needs.
 Maybe that is why Maslow never represented his hierarchy using a pyramid form.
 Because the personal life experiences can modify and alter the natural course or generating needs.

-All that we are naturally designed for, all the levels of needs we have, are shaped by the templates we see around us.
+All that we are naturally designed for, all the needs we have, are shaped by the templates we see around us.

-Have you ever think what is the strongest and deeply rooted template we use in our everyday lives?
+Have you ever thought which is the strongest and deeply template we use in our everyday lives?

 How did we learn to speak?
 How did we learn to drink or eat?
-How did we learn to swim?
-How did we learn to paint?
+What about swimming?
+Or, how did we learn to paint?
 What about Love?
 Where have we learn it from?
-The answer is: using social templates.